 “It means giving our students more problem-based and experiential learning through working on real projects at real businesses.”

 Interpersonal skills and communication skills are key in a negotiation and that’s why Tim Cullen, Programme Director, Oxford Programme on Negotiation at the Saïd Business School, has incorporated changes there too.
-“Part of my responsibility is [to ensure] that we stay topical, particularly regarding negotiating in a globalised world,” he explains.
+“Part of my responsibility is [to ensure] that we stay topical, particularly regarding negotiating in a globalized world,” he explains.
 “We have introduced topics like cross-cultural negotiations and how to better manage relations with the news media, particularly on social media, during negotiations.”

 The school is also beginning to use new technology to demonstrate negotiating over email and even using WhatsApp.
 Plus, Cullen adds, “I’ve had initial discussions on the potential for negotiation simulation using AI.”
-Elsewhere at Saïd, students can enrol in modules such as Blockchain Strategy and Fintech.
+Elsewhere at Saïd, students can enroll in modules such as Blockchain Strategy and Fintech.

 Reacting to change